 The middle child is always looking for attention.
 The middle child flounders between the first born’s responsibility and the last born’s privilege.
-Every aspect of this CD displays is bounded by barriers like a lost middle child.
-Lost composers, lost instrument, and the lost performer, whose bio in the liner notes never got translated into English, from Korea, a country in the middle between Japan and China, physically and circumstantially.
+Every aspect of this CD is bounded by barriers like a lost middle child.
+Lost composers, lost instrument, and the lost performer, whose bio in the liner notes never got translated into English.
+And it’s from Korea, a country in the middle between Japan and China, physically and circumstantially.

 The composers, Rebecca Clarke and Arnold Bax, both early 20th century Brits, both violists, both forgotten middle children.
 Forgotten for being conservative Romantic/Impressionists in a time when atonality and experimentalism predominated.
 Forgotten for being British when the empire’s sun was eclipsed by the rising forces to the West.
 Their music is curiously similar in flavor.
 Curiously blending Romantic functional tonality with Impressionistic modalism and hints at modernism.
 Flashes of glowing originality marbled with rearward facing conservatism make for a listening experience that has you marveling one moment, and longing for another high point in the next.
 Since both were accomplished violists, the technical skill demanded of the performer is high, and the engaging sounds produced highlight the versatility of the viola.

 The instrument, the viola, the lost middle child of the strings.
 Its warm, woody sound, lost between the vivaciousness of the violin and the ranging depth of the cello, is under appreciated.
 Lost not for its capabilities, but simply for its position in the orchestra.
 Every time I hear it solo, I’m reminded of one more middle child, desperately looking for the attention it deserves.
 This alone gives the album an extra star.